-How Much Does it Cost to Replace or Install a Roof?
+How Much Does It Cost to Replace a Roof?

 Let's calculate cost data for you.
 Where are you located?

 |Typical Range||$5,688 - $12,238|

 |Low End - High End||$300 - $45,000|

 Cost data is based on actual project costs as reported by 54,061 HomeAdvisor members.

 Many factors contribute to the cost of replacing a roof, including labor, materials, your home’s size and location, and which features or add-ons you include.

 |Labor||$150 – $300 per square|

 |Materials||$5,700 – $30,000|

 |Home Size (1,000 sq. ft – 3,000 sq. ft.)||$4,000 – $16,000|